JavaScript-NZ/nzjscon-website/_posts/2017-03-02-call-for-volunteers.md

 * You __must__ be already attending the conference (this is a capacity limitation as we're sold out).
 * Email [nzjscon@gmail.com](mailto:nzjscon@gmail.com?subject=Volunteering) with the subject line _'Volunteering'_ so we can give you more info.

-#### Just over a week to go
+#### A week to go

-We're sold out!
 We're at max capacity so sorry there are _no tickets left_.
 If you missed out you can at least rest safe in the knowledge that we're recording all conference talks.

-Ticket holders should look out for a few more annoucements (we'll pop you an email) before we get this thing rolling next week.
+Ticket holders should look out for a few more annoucements (we'll pop you an email) before kick off time next week.